lucaswhitaker22/bash_menus/README.md

 In your script, you can call menu functions.
 First call the menu function of the menu your want, then pass the title followed by the options seperated by a ",".

 <b>Examples:</b> <br>
-menu1 "Menu Options" "Restart,Save,Exit"
+menu1 "Menu Options" "Restart,Save,Exit" <br>
-menu2 "VM Options" "Reboot,Delete,Create,Run"
+menu2 "VM Options" "Reboot,Delete,Create,Run" <br>
-menu3 "Game Settings" "Controls,Key Binds,Gameplay,Multiplayer,Graphics"
+menu3 "Game Settings" "Controls,Key Binds,Gameplay,Multiplayer,Graphics" <br>

 <h3>Menus:</h3>